wp-plugins/events-manager/readme.txt

 Removed "Mappa totale" from the gloabl map code
 Fixed a problem in the back button in the events table Removed some debug "echo" from the RSVP form
 Hopefully fixed a database scheme bug that some users signalled

+2.0b5
+Added JS validation and fallback server-side validation
+Added a dbem\_is\_rsvpable() conditional template tag Fixed a MySql bug
+Added the proper expanded PHP tags
+Fixed links in the RSS feed